cnh17/NBI_muon/README.md

 - Sixth commit : Includes code to make text files with the eventnumbers that produce lepton pairs

 27/08/19
-- Seventh commit: Inlcudes work on higgs
+- Seventh commit: Includes work on finding Higgs particle mass